God’s Affections

 Joy/Delight

 God rejoices when we rejoice.
-He is joyous when we please him.
+He is joyful when we please him.
 He delights in our success.
-Jesus rejoiced when his followers returned from a successful mission trip, their faces gleaming with joy.
+Jesus rejoiced when his followers returned from a successful mission trip, their faces beaming with joy.

 Grief

 God grieves when we grieve.
-Jesus wept alongside the family of a dead friend named Lazarus.
+Jesus wept with the family of his friend Lazarus, who had died.
 God anguishes when we persistently live contrary to what he deems best for us.

 Pity/Compassion

 God pities the innocents who are battered by turmoil through no fault of their own.
 He is also compassionate toward those who must endure the consequences of their own misbehavior.
-His pity and compassion motivate him to provide aid and comfort.
+His pity and compassion prompt him to offer aid and comfort.

 Regret/Pain

-God never regrets anything he does or does not do because he always acts perfectly.
-However, it hurts him to watch us miss out on his goodness.
-He shares our regret when we realize that we have made wrong choices.
+God never regrets anything he does because he always acts perfectly, but he regrets the consequences of our wrong choices because it pains him to watch us miss out on his goodness.
+He shares our regret when we realize we have made a poor decision.

 Anger

-God becomes angry, in due time, with those who defy Him and misrepresent Him without repentance.
+God becomes angry, in due course, with those who defy or misrepresent him without repentance.

-Jesus expressed anger at the merchants who turned the local worship center into a place of commerce, the religious leaders who espoused petty legalism, those who tried to limit access to him, and people who caused others to sin.
+Jesus expressed anger at the merchants who turned the local worship center into a place of commerce, the religious leaders who espoused petty legalism, those who tried to keep sincere seekers from reaching him, and those who caused others to sin.

 Jealousy

 God is never envious or covetous because he lacks nothing.
-However, he is jealous when we give to others what rightfully belongs to him—worship, credit, time, resources, etc.
+However, he is jealous when we give to others what rightfully belongs to him, including worship, credit, time, and resources.

 Vengeance

-In his timing, God avenges those who reject him and oppress his adherents without contrition.
+In his time, God avenges those who reject him and oppress his adherents without contrition.

 His punishment is not a vindictive rage over petty slights.
-Instead, it is righteous retribution for sin and evil.
+Instead, it is righteous retribution for personal sins and evil acts.